cyverse/DSIMetrics/README.md

 The `zoomProcessAttendance.py` script, reaches out to Zoom API and brings the attendee data into the database.

+The `registreeworkshop` table contains each unique user (RegID) and each of the workshops they either registered for (through Qualtrics) and/or attended (through Zoom).
+If a user does not have an email, then they are not in this table, they are put in the `unknownpeople` table.

+#### SQL Commands

 Connect to sql `sudo psql -U postgres -d DataLab`